-- Code executed in Boot Mode or Test Mode is quite powerful and used to configure and test the P6022y VB. - Code executed in Firmware Mode is separated from code executed in System Mode or User Mode.
+- · Code executed in Boot Mode or Test Mode is guite powerful and used to configure and test the TOE. - Code executed in Firmware Mode is separated from code executed in System Mode or User Mode.
 The separation is enforced by the partition of the memories provided by the Memory Management Unit.
 Only small memory areas are used for data exchange between the Firmware Operating System and the Security IC Embedded Software.
 Furthermore, the exchange area in RAM is fully controlled by code running in System Mode.
 The EEPROM data integrity function executed in Firmware Mode has access to the whole EEPROM area to guarantee data integrity for EEPROM write operations.
-The MIFARE Software only has access to a separated dedicated area in the EEPROM.
+Other Firmware functions have only access to a separated dedicated area in the EEPROM.
 Separation is realized by means of a Firmware Firewall. - Code executed in the System Mode can administrate the configuration of Memory Management Unit, because it has access to the respective Special Function Registers.
 Configuration means that the code can change the address of the MMU Segment Table and also modify the contents of it (as long as the table is located in write-able memory). - Code executed in the User Mode cannot administrate the configuration of the Memory Management Unit, because it has no access to the Special Function Registers to configure the MMU segmentation.
 Therefore changing the pointer to the MMU Segment Table is not possible. - It may be possible for User Mode code to modify the MMU Segment Table contents if the table itself is residing in a memory location that is part of a Memory Segment that the code has write access to.

-The P6022y VB shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
+The TOE shall meet the requirement "Static attribute initialisation (FMT MSA.3)" as specified below.

-FMT_MSA.3[MEM] Hierarchical to: FMT_MSA.3.1[MEM] Static attribute initialisation No other components.
+FMT_MSA.3[MEM] Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3.1[MEM] The TSF shall enforce the Access Control Policy 67 to provide restrictive 68 default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3.2[MEM] The TSF shall allow no subject 69 to specify alternative initial values to override the default values when an object or information is created.

-The TSF shall enforce the Access Control Policy67 to provide restrictive68 default values for security attributes that are used to enforce the SFP.
+^{66 [}assignment: rules, based on security attributes, that explicitly deny access of subjects to objects]

-66 [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects] 67 [assignment: access control SFP, information flow control SFP]
+^{67 [}assignment: access control SFP, information flow control SFP]